hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 (that’s 24 bits), group it into four six bit groups, and look up the corresponding characters.
 This means that we end up with four ASCII characters per three that we put in, plus any padding.

+Why is a format like that useful?
+Firstly, it’s important to realize that this is an encoding, not a compression.
+This means that we do not really care about the size, but about the character set.
+Typically, Base64 will be applied to binary data, although you often see it used to encode texts on the web.
+What’s important is that we want to limit the data representation to “safe” characters, i.e. characters that cannot corrupt anything or will not be corrupted by a system.
+Think of `NUL` bytes or, if that doesn’t tell you anything, strings in URLs.

 Padding is necessary because we always take groups of three bytes.
 Thus, if the length of the input text is not divisible by three, we append `=` to signify